Astrxal-Astra/Builds/README.md

 The Names of it are self-explainatory
-Plus im LARPing coding, Mr. Robot
+Plus im LARPing coding, Mr. Robot is peak

+sudo apt install opsex🤑